How to Cook Acorn Squash

 Featured Recipe: Moroccan Chickpea-Stuffed Acorn Squash

-If you have experience preparing butternut squash, you'll know how to prepare an acorn squash quite easily.
+If you have experience preparing butternut squash, you'll be able to prepare an acorn squash quite easily.
 Many of the steps are the same.
-However, with an acorn squash, you can leave the skin on the flesh.
+However, with acorn squash, you can leave the skin on the flesh.

 How you prepare acorn squash before you cook it depends on what you'd like to do with the squash once it's cooked.
 Acorn squash can be cooked as halves, in wedges, slices or chopped into cubes.
 If you're planning to remove the skin, it's easier to do it once the squash is cut.
 While it's whole, removing the skin is difficult because of the ridges.

 1. Wash the squash.
 Wash the squash before you slice into it.
 If you don't wash it first, any bacteria on the skin will get transferred to the flesh once you cut the acorn squash.